janfuhrer/it-security-docs/docs/themes/Public Key Infrastructure.md

 ### Registration Authority (RA)

 Assumes administrative functions from the CA, primarily EE registration.
-Can assist in related areas (e.g. EE authentication , token distribution, key generation, revocation reporting, archiving of key paris)
+Can assist in related areas (e.g. EE authentication , token distribution, key generation, revocation reporting, archiving of key pairs)

 - Roughly spoken: a registration location where a user has to be registered personally
 - RAs convert "real" identities into "digital" identities